.\" This man page was generated by the Netpbm tool 'makeman' from HTML source. Pamsistoaglyph User Manual - Online Linux Manual Page

 from a low-quality JPEG image, for example).
 The default of 63

-seems to work well so the
+seems to work well so the --gray option should

 rarely be necessary. .UN notes